Thunder-Solutions/Thunder-Events/README.md

 This project will soon expand to encompass more concerns of event organizing, such as managing tickets and check-in, and easy integration with a Thunder Solutions hosting service.

+In addition to the native web components, we plan to add options for React, Vue, and possibly more.

 ## Maintainers

 [@jonathandewitt-dev](https://github.com/jonathandewitt-dev)